-Q. How long does an M6 O2 tank last on letters with conserving device?
+Q. How long does an M6 O2 tank last on liters with conserving device?

 A. Please review the Tank Duration Chart.

-Q. How can I keep the cord from my O2 tank from kinking up?
+Q. How can I keep the tubing from my O2 tank from kinking up?

 A. If you have a Cannula plus tubing, the swivel connector should help control this.
 If there are still issues, close your hand with the bottom of your shirt inside your palm and run the length of the tubing through it.
 This will help to straighten the tubing out and stop it from curling.